aledipa/Chroneum/README.md

 ## More Details

 The application is developed following the Neumorphic Design guidelines.
-(Further details are present in the code's comments)
+(Further details are present in the code's comments) (NOTE: This was meant as a school project, it's main purpose is NOT to be a good timer, but to express the UI/UX interface and the use of Dart Streams as well.)

 How to:
 - Set the timer: click on the + and - buttons to increment/decrement the values of hours, minutes and seconds